The Gang CrackdownView film

 ARNOLD: George knew that his son, when he got to a certain age, that gangs down in Honduras were looking to pick you up and make you a gang member.
 And George was very, very worried about that.

 NARRATOR: After turning 13, Junior took a freight train that has carried hundreds of thousands of migrants to America.

-JUNIOR: [subtitles] I was scared the first time I saw the train because I had never seen something as big as that train, called la Bestia.
-You can fall and the train can drag you.
+JUNIOR: [subtitles] I was scared the first time I saw the train because I had never seen anything as big as that train, called la Bestia.
+You can fall, and the train can drag you.
 You can lose your life, of course.
 Thank God I’m still alive.

 NARRATOR: The trip lasted over a month.
 Junior made it to the Rio Grande in October and crossed the border.
 After being apprehended by Customs and Border Protection, Junior was taken to a holding cell.

 SONIA NAZARIO, Author, Enrique’s Journey: Children and migrants call them hieleras─ ice boxes.
 And typically, children describe sleeping on a concrete floor, there’s no bed, not being fed enough, being held in these icy cold jail cells, which are only meant to be very temporary.

 NARRATOR: When he arrived in New York unaccompanied, his father, George, and his father’s employer, Arnold, were waiting for him at the airport.

 ARNOLD: He came over there with his little thing around his neck, saying, “unaccompanied minor,” and─ and George was ecstatic.

 GEORGE: [subtitles] It was an unforgettable day when I got to see my son again.
 After seeing him when he was 3 years old, his hair was long, such a beautiful boy.
 And seeing him 10 years later was an emotion that is etched in my mind.

 NARRATOR: But Junior had trouble adjusting, and he would soon find out that the very gangs he had fled in Honduras were also in his school.